 What is characteristic of the EU-Ukraine DCFTA is the provision on approximation of law and enforcement practice, with strict deadlines and hard obligations.
 Parties should exchange information and cooperate on enforcement matters, although the obligations are again particularly weak, stating that ‘the competition authority of a Party may inform the competition authority of the other Party of its willingness to cooperate with respect to enforcement activity.
 This cooperation shall not prevent the Parties from taking independent decisions’.
 The agreement foresees that the parties should consult each other, but this is not regulated in detail, nor is it mandatory.

-The EU-Ukraine AA pays special attention to state aid regulation, which remains unregulated in Ukraine.
+The EU-Ukraine AA pays special attention to state aid, which remains unregulated in Ukraine.
 The principle of transparency is again central, and this time is made tangible via concrete obligations.
 Articles 106, 107 and 93TFEU shall serve as sources of interpretation.
 Finally, concrete changes to the domestic system of state aid control are required and listed in the agreement.

 What sets the EU-Ukraine DCFTA apart from the other DCFTAs is that Ukraine will align its competition law and enforcement practice to that of the EU acquis in a number of fields.
 As a result, there are actual substantive requirements for the domestic regime.
 This type of commitment cannot be found in other post-Global-Europe FTAs.
 What is remarkable is that the scope of the EU acquis to which Ukraine should approximate its laws is not included in an annex but in the main text of the agreement.
 This of course has consequences for the procedure to change this content.
 A formal treaty change will be required, which is rigid and burdensome.
 Furthermore, Ukraine commits itself to adopting a system of control of state aid similar to that in the EU and inspired by TFEU articles, including an independent authority.
 The level of detail in these provisions can also be considered quite novel.